 Salary History Ban

-Employers in New York are prohibited from asking candidates about current or prior compensation during the hiring process, including salary, wage and benefits history.
+New York employers are prohibited from asking candidates about current or prior compensation – including current or past salary or wages and benefits during the hiring process.

 New York Department of Labor (DOL): Salary History Ban